adamolnar/Portfolio_5_Cherry_Leaves_Mildew/README.md

 ## Business Requirements:
 The project addresses the following business requirements:
 1. **Visual Differentiation**: The client requires a study to visually differentiate healthy cherry leaves from those containing powdery mildew.
-2. **Parasite Detection**: The client seeks to predict whether a cherry leaf is healthy or infected with powdery mildew.
+2. **Fungal Disease Detection**: The client seeks to predict whether a cherry leaf is healthy or infected with powdery mildew.
+2. **Daschboard**: The client needs a dashboard that meets the above requirements.

 ### Epics and User Stories
 | **Epic**                                        | **User Story**                                                                                                                                                                            |